top of page

 Despite wanting to ramp up their experience level, common sense must prevail.
 You don’t want the first time you take your teen on Butler Avenue to be on a Saturday afternoon during restaurant week!
 Start with times you know there will be less activity, and work your way up to practicing at busier times.

+It's helpful for both you and your teen to prepare before getting in the car for a lesson.
 After each lesson, remember to review the experience with your teen driver.
 This will help them remember the driving lessons they learn.
 If you have any mistakes to go over, wait until this time to cover them, and do it calmly.
 Make it more of a dialogue so that your teen doesn’t get defensive.
 Remember, if learning to drive is a good experience for both you and your teen, you’ll both be better and safer drivers for it.

-If you want more tips for teaching your teen how to drive, check out some of my other blog posts.
 And if you come to realize that it’s just too much trying to teach them yourself, I’d be honored to work with them!
 Learn more about our driving lessons for teens here.

 Comments